 This article was inspired by a meme I saw on Facebook (see below).
 The meme reflected one of the problems that would cause my insomnia, drive my depression, and keep me mentally unwell: intrusive thoughts about my trauma.

 I’ve always had trouble sleeping, but as my mental health got worse, so did my ability to sleep: I’d be lucky to sleep more than an hour a night.
-This isn’t great when you already have to contend with anxiety disorders that can cause you to hallucinate, because a lack of sleep will also cause you to have hallucinations.
-The reason this isn’t great is that my sleep induced hallucinations would trigger and escalate my anxiety disorders, which would then trigger their own set of hallucinations.
+This isn’t great when you already have to contend with anxiety disorders that can cause you to hallucinate.
+That’s because a lack of sleep can also cause you to have hallucinations.
+This isn’t great because my sleep-induced hallucinations would trigger and escalate my anxiety disorders, which would then trigger their own hallucinations.
 A kind of feedback loop.

-At one point I’d gone over 10 days without sleep, leaving my extremely messed up both physically and mentally.
+At one point, I’d gone over 10 days without sleep, leaving me extremely messed up, both physically and mentally.
 I felt like shit.

 Writing helped clear my mind so my mind wouldn’t be constantly repeating itself.

 I’d write pages and pages of stuff about my past as they bombarded my brain night after night.
-Other times I’d create poetry (not that any of it is good) instead as I’d try to sleep, so I’d jot down bits and pieces as they came to mind on a notepad I kept beside my bed.
+Other times I’d create poetry (not that any of it is good) instead, as I’d try to sleep, jotting down bits and pieces as they came to mind on a notepad I kept beside my bed.
 After a few nights of this, I’d then have enough material that they could be turned into some pretty basic poetry.

-A lot of the thoughts that would keep me from sleeping were deeply traumatic, reliving all my most painful memories over and over again, and analyzing them to the finest detail.
+A lot of the thoughts that would keep me from sleeping were deeply traumatic, reliving all my most painful memories over and over again, and analysing them in the finest detail.
 I’d even play out a multitude of different ways these events could have gone if I’d done something different.
 Which is totally pointless because I can’t change the past.

-Writing all this stuff down as it flooded my brain helped me to offload a lot of it, and helped me to process a lot of it.
-This, after some very painful time, ended up removing the emotional trauma I’d suffer every time I thought about them, to the point that nowadays such thoughts have little to no emotional impact on me any more when they come to mind.
-Resulting in a very different experience when I remember the more painful memories of my past.
+Writing all this stuff down as it flooded my brain helped me to offload a lot of it and helped me to process a lot of it.
+This, after some very painful time, ended up removing the emotional trauma I’d suffer every time I thought about them, to the point that nowadays such thoughts have little to no emotional impact on me anymore when they come to mind.
+This then means I had a very different experience from then on when I remembered the more painful memories of my past.

-It wasn’t always when my mind was keeping me awake that I would fall back on writing to process my thoughts.
-When a previous partner broke up with me (my longest relationship at that point, and still one of the longest I’ve ever had), the whole situation was bouncing around my mind every waking second.
+It wasn’t always when my mind was keeping me awake and causing my insomnia that I would fall back on writing to process my thoughts.
+When a previous partner broke up with me (my longest relationship at that point, and still one of the longest I’ve ever had), the whole situation bounced around my mind every waking second.
 I decided to write everything that came to mind down on paper to get this emotional rollercoaster out of me.

 Not all of what I wrote was pleasant, as you’d expect from a sudden breakup.
 It also didn’t help that this was when my psychotic episodes and anxiety disorders had just become a permanent fixture in my life: a lot was going on for me at the time.

-Doing all this helped with controlling the worse of my emotional states, leading to a lessening in my suicidal ideation and suicidal behaviours: but I still couldn’t sleep well: I was only getting about four hours a night.
+Doing all this helped with controlling the worst of my emotional states, leading to a lessening in my suicidal ideation and suicidal behaviours.
+However, I still couldn’t sleep well, I still had insomnia.
+I was only getting about four hours a night.
 The problems with my heart changed that, allowing me to actually sleep at night because I felt tired for a change.
 Although I now feel tired all the time, which isn’t great.

 Another thing that helped me to sleep was that I learned to sleep with the TV on so my mind didn’t feel the need to fill the silence with its own inner voice.
-So now when I want to try and sleep, I set my TV with an hour timer so it’ll turn off once I’ve fallen asleep.
-This allows me to sleep without my mind engaging in whatever it has to to fill the silence: my mind and I hate the silence, but for different reasons.
+So now when I want to try to sleep, I set my TV with an hour timer so it’ll turn off once I’ve fallen asleep.
+This allows me to sleep without my mind engaging in whatever it has to, as it tries to fill the silence: my mind and I hate the silence but for different reasons.